 Inspecting the blades of an offshore wind turbine can be a difficult task.
 Restrictive weather windows and extreme conditions at sea combine to create a challenging working environment, while lost revenue from turbine downtime and the cost of vessels and technicians make increasing the efficiency of inspections a top priority for the industry.

-The £4.2m Multi-Platform Inspection, Maintenance and Repair in Extreme Environments (MIMRee) project is an ambitious cross-sector programme combining expertise in robotics, artificial intelligence, marine and aerial engineering, nanobiotechnology and space mission planning to prove that offshore wind maintenance missions can be conducted by unmanned robots.
+The £4.2m Multi-Platform Inspection, Maintenance and Repair in Extreme Environments (MIMRee) project was an ambitious cross-sector programme combining expertise in robotics, artificial intelligence, marine and aerial engineering, nanobiotechnology and space mission planning to prove that offshore wind maintenance missions can be conducted by unmanned robots.

-Bringing together cross-sector partners to develop never-before-seen technology, this is a project that has the potential to shape the future of offshore wind and push the boundaries of robotic intelligence.
+Bringing together cross-sector partners to develop never-before-seen technology, the project has shown the potential for robotics and autonomous systems to shape the future of offshore wind and push the boundaries of robotic intelligence.